Insignia, Work Gloves, Canteens, and Other Items

 Three examples of the pine tree logo patch, circa 1934-35.
 Source: Collection of the author.

-Gold-on-black "V" CCC logo patch specific to veterans' companies; inverted pine tree logo frames "V" device for Veteran.
+Gold-on-black "V" CCC logo patch specific to veterans' companies; "V" device for Veteran frames an inverted version of the pine tree logo.
 This patch appears on the sleeve of an M1917 WWI surplus overcoat issued to an enrollee in Company 1671, organized in 1933 and initially posted at Mackinac Island, MI.
 Source: Collection of the author.

 Green-on-gold landscape-in-circle, ca. 1939-41, the only government-issued CCC logo patch.
 Source: Collection of the author.